sixshans/SQA-Rakamin/README.md

 # SQA-Rakamin
-Saucedemo.com testing using Selenium and Cucumber
+Saucedemo.com automation testing using Selenium and Cucumber